EuroPython/website/data/pages-content/volunteers.md

   - Helping hands are needed to set up the stage before the conference starts (Monday morning)
   - Putting up signange in hallways for various provisions (Bathroom, Quiet Room, Childcare etc)
   - Also on the last day (Friday afternoon for the main conference, Sunday for the sprints) to clear up the venue afterwards
-  - This job involves walking and carrying items some of which maybe heavy.
+  - This job involves walking and carrying items, some of which maybe heavy.

 ## Runners and Ad-hoc Activities

   - There are always some tasks which we simply cannot plan beforehand.
 Based on what's needed in the moment, you can be expected to do one or more of the following (not an exhaustive list):
-    * Checking rooms to ensure they have all the resources they need
+    * Checking rooms to ensure all the necessary resources are in place
-    * Help out in Desk duties
+    * Helping out with Registration Desk duties
-    * moving chairs, tables, or poster walls,
+    * Moving chairs, tables, or poster walls,
-    * arranging transfers between venue and airport, etc.
+    * Arranging transfers between venue and airport, etc.

 # More information